Huntress CTF 2024

 Escalate your privileges and find the flag.

 This task probably took me the most time, and the exploit was definitely the most complex.
 The code for the application was provided, which allowed me to prepare the exploit and then execute it in the CTF environment.
 The first vulnerability I discovered was in the login process; it allowed executing “stacked queries,” enabling us to add arbitrary values to tables in the database.
-Just when I thought I had everything, I discovered a bug in the code that caused the file download functionality not to work.Upon closer inspection, I noticed that the file download function used pickle
+Just when I thought I had everything, I discovered a bug in the code that caused the file download functionality not to work.pickle

 .
 Running sudo -l